 Dark Age (1987) - That man Ginnane again.
 Aussie croc goes on rampage, eating Aborigine kids.
 Interesting but rather overlong film.
 Clever twist in that three quarters of the way in, the croc is captured, as it is an endangered breed, and then escapes.
 Features Ray "Alf from Home & Away" Meagher with a tache.

-Been watching rather boring likes of Blood Beach (1980) and the utterly ridiculous, slightly fun Italian Jaws-off, Great White (1981), where James Franciscus has to emote over an eerily bisected Vic Morrow (bad Scottish accent and all, as the Quint) while a big rubber shark groans at him, a shark that is also represented with a very cheesy, fake-looking fin that one expects to be revealed as a sort of Bart Simpson: Shark-Boy type joke.
+Been watching rather boring likes of Blood Beach (1980) and the utterly ridiculous, but only slightly fun Italian Jaws-off, Great White (1981), where James Franciscus has to emote over an eerily bisected Vic Morrow (bad Scottish accent and all, as the Quint) while a big rubber shark groans at him, a shark that is also represented with a very cheesy, fake-looking fin that one expects to be revealed as a sort of Bart Simpson: Shark-Boy type joke.

 Watched Penda's Fen (1974) - arty Play for Today, didn't do anything for me, perhaps as it is saddled with an annoying, camp hero, played by Spencer Banks of ITV Doctor Who rival "Timeslip".
 It is sort of like an Anglia TV Raul Ruiz, e.g. City of Pirates, Treasure Island & bits of Three Crowns but without the feel of weird dubbed kids TV that Ruiz's films tend to have, yet somehow get even weirder than the likes of The Legend of Tim Tyler, etc. And Ruiz at times goes into dreaded De Palma mode - split diopters take life from the image.